corrode/corrode.github.io/content/blog/ugly/index.md

 What is worse is that it leads to business logic bugs in the code, because the code makes quite a few unsound assumptions about its input.
 This makes it hard for Rust to help you out.

-Whenever I see people struggle with Rust syntax, I'm reminded of the five stages of grief:
+Whenever I see people struggle with Rust syntax, I'm reminded of...

+## The five stages of grief

 #### Stage 1: Denial